twak/siteplan/Help.md

     * [campskeleton](https://github.com/twak/campskeleton)
   * clone the siteplan repo
   * either
-    ** compile to a jar with "mvn package" in the same directory as siteplan's pom.xml, this will create a jar in the target directory.
+    ** compile to a jar with "mvn package assembly:single" in the same directory as siteplan's pom.xml, this will create a jar in the target directory.
     ** build as an eclipse [project](https://github.com/twak/siteplan/blob/master/pom.xml). jutils and campskeleton are also setup for eclipse.

 there are lots of bugs, report them on github.